qmachine/qmachine/docs/local-sandbox.rst

     $ cd qmachine/

-Finally, launch QM on localhost:
+Finally, start MongoDB and then launch QM on localhost:

 .. code-block:: bash

     $ make local-sandbox

-QM uses SQLite_ bindings by default for convenience because then you don't have to turn on any other programs, configure internal ports, etc. If you can't get SQLite to work on your platform, or if you just prefer another database, the current choices are CouchDB_, MongoDB_, PostgreSQL_, and Redis_.
-To launch with a different database, run one of the following:
+QM defaults to MongoDB for storage, but the workflow's high-level targets can be configured from the command-line explicitly:

 .. code-block:: bash